 If the Ethernet cabling is defective, the ARGUS 165 can immediately locate the source of the fault through its comprehensive cabling tests.
 In this way, as well as shorts, opens and mismatches, amongst other things, the delay or polarity of wire pairs can also be determined.

-In addition, it is possible to check whether the receiver connects the voltage for different PoE categories.
 If required, Triple Play test functions can also be added to the ARGUS 165.
 In this way, IPTV suitability can also be checked by means of VoD testing, channel scanning, IPTV long-term analysis or using the Media Delivery Index (MDI).
 Data services and VoIP (incl.
 MOS) can also be tested via xDSL and Gigabit Ethernet.
 Several of these IP tests can optionally also be carried out via the new more powerful IPv6 protocol.

 The handheld tester also enables physical analysis of DSL copper wires (Cu tests) using a line scope; the time and frequency domains are displayed in real time.
 Using the optional Active Probe II, even high-ohmic measurements on an existing DSL connection are possible without interference.
 An RC test is also possible.